Updated: Nov 3, 2022

-Question 1 - Who do you admire from the sports world for their mindset? (not achievement)
+Question 1 - Who do you admire in the sports world for their mindset? (not achievement)

-Question 2 - What is it you admire and how could you use this in your daily life?
+Question 2 - What is it you admire and how could you apply this in your daily life?

 Sophie Hemming – (England Rugby) - Dedication

 Serena Williams – (Tennis) - Motivation and Resilience